m50d/m50d.github.com/_posts/2014-10-04-object-oriented-essentialism.md

 > Student: Is this taco a sandwich?

-> Teacher: I don't know, is it?
+> Teacher: Well, there's an Edible typeclass instance for it

-> Student: Can't I taco.equals(sandwich)?
+> Student:

 > Teacher: Why don't you implement that then?